nhsconnect/Digital-Child-Health-STU3/pages/explore/explore_newborn_hearing.md

 summary: "The FHIR profiles used for the Newborn Hearing Event Message Bundle"
 ---

-{% include important.html content="The links below will refer to the StructureDefinition url applied to the FHIR profile, which are not yet active.
-For queries please refer to the Help and Support section." %}

-The following FHIR profiles are used to form the Newborn Hearing Event Message Bundle:

 - [DCH-Bundle-1](https://fhir.nhs.uk/STU3/StructureDefinition/DCH-Bundle-1)
 - [DCH-MessageHeader-1](https://fhir.nhs.uk/STU3/StructureDefinition/DCH-MessageHeader-1) - where the coding and display for the event element is fixed to 'CH021 - Newborn Hearing'
 - [CareConnect-DCH-Organization-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-DCH-Organization-1)